Volatility-DAO/PIPS/Proposed/Managing_A_Methodology/README.md

 1. The vote must use single choice voting.
 Those single choices must be YES and NO. There may be no other choices besides those two.
 2. The following text must be used as the vote's title and description.
 Change the CAPS text where needed with the appropriate information:

-### Text for managing a methodology
+### Text for changing a methodology

 | `Title`  |
 | ------------- |
 ```
-Vote to determine if the Managing_METHODOLOGY_YYYY-MM-DD pull request should be approved.
+Vote to determine if the Changing_METHODOLOGY_YYYY-MM-DD pull request should be approved.
 ```

 | `Body`  |
 | ------------- |
 ```
-This vote is to determine if the Managing_METHODOLOGY_YYYY-MM-DD pull request should be approved and that the current approved implementation of METHODOLOGY will be modified.
+This vote is to determine if the Changing_METHODOLOGY_YYYY-MM-DD pull request should be approved and that the current approved implementation of METHODOLOGY will be modified.
 You can find the final pull request here: INSERT_URL.

 Voting `Yes` - Means that the pull request will be approved and the current METHODOLOGY implementation will change.